 Keep in mind that during your hikes as during any walk, you remain responsible for the actions of your dog!
 As we have seen, in some Regional Natural Parks, you will have to keep it on a leash.
 Here are 3 attachment options for your dog that are suitable for dog hiking:

-- The traditional leash: is ideal for one-hour hikes.
+- Traditional leash: it is ideal for one-hour hikes.
 It is not very comfortable for your dog when he wears it for hours.
 Also, he may give him neck pain from pulling on it.

-- The harness: recently popularized by the Julius-K9 firm, the dog harness is very interesting for hiking with dog!
+- Dog harness: the dog harness is very interesting for hiking with dog!
 Tied around the canine’s shoulders and back, it does not tire it out too much.
 Besides this, you can connect it directly to you with a waist belt!

 Food, Water and Well-Being